yaditio/BIM-BAM/README.md

 ---

+## 🤝 Development & Contributions

+This application was built with AI assistance, while I am entirely responsible for the concept, architecture, workflow, and feature design.
+The project is still evolving, so contributions, improvements, and custom implementations from the community are greatly appreciated.
+This application is published under an open-source license.

 ## 📄 License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3) - see the [LICENSE](file:///e:/Documents/Practice/xeokit/BIM%20BAM/LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3) - see the [LICENSE](LICENSE) file for details.